bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **reduce**<**T**, **TAcc**>(`reducer`: function, `initialValue`: function): *[ObservableOperatorLike](interfaces/observableoperatorlike.md)‹T, TAcc›*

-Applies an accumulator function over the source observable, returning the accumulated result when the subscription is disposed.
+Returns an `ObservableLike` that applies an accumulator function over the source, returning the accumulated result when the subscription is disposed.

 **Type parameters:**